Raphx/utphax15/round2/03_Web_1.0/README.md

 Decoding the hexadecimal string yields `userAgent` and the string is assigned to the variable `x`.
 The variable `x` is then checked against a hardcoded string.

-Now we know that it is checking the user-agent field of the HTTP request, simply change the value of the field using some utilities, such as [User Agent Switcher](https://addons.mozilla.org/en-us/firefox/addon/user-agent-switcher/) for Firefox, to the hardcoded string.
+Now we know that it is checking the user-agent field of the HTTP request, simply change the value of the field using some utilities, such as User Agent Switcher, which is what my mate used ;) , to the hardcoded string.

 Refresh the page, view the source again, and the flag is the MD5 value at the `v` element of the HTML DOM tree.